-The frying pan gets the hardest use of any pan in your kitchen, so this is where you should invest your kitchen dollar.
+The frying pan gets the hardest use of any pan in your kitchen, so this is where you should invest your money.
 You can go cheap on other cookware and not regret it, but not so with a frying pan (or sauté pan if that is your preference).
 You want to get the best one you can afford.

 What Size Frying Pan Should I Get?

-Realistically, a well-stocked kitchen needs several types of pans and should have a few frying pans of different sizes, or a skillet and a sauté pan of a few different sizes.
+Realistically, a well-stocked kitchen should have a few frying pans of different sizes, or a skillet and a sauté pan of a few different sizes.
 For your daily use, go-to pan, we recommend a 12-inch frying pan (or 5-6 quart sauté pan) for most people.

-Anything smaller is going to be a pain to use, often requiring you to cook in batches because you won't be able to fit everything in the pan at the same time (and this is often true even if you're only cooking for two).
+Anything smaller can be limiting, often requiring you to cook in batches because you won't be able to fit everything in the pan at the same time (and this is often true even if you're only cooking for two).
 You may try to cram everything into a smaller pan, but if it sits up the sides of the pan, it's not going to cook evenly.
 If you're making a stir-fry, with small pieces of food you can move around easily, this isn't a big deal.
 However, if you're frying hamburgers, chicken breasts, or other large pieces of food, they are bound to cook unevenly if they don't fit in the pan.

 For smaller meals and side dishes, it's nice to have a smaller frying pan around, too.
 For this we recommend a 10-inch skillet (or a 3-4 quart sauté pan, if you'd prefer).